Listen to the audiobook:

 3. The underdeveloped countries must be semi-developed;

 In practice, except for a global totalitarian government, no government or organization could possibly accumulate this much authority.
-In effect, this amounts to using environmentalism to advocate a global totalitarian government.
+Ultimately, the programs proposed by environmentalists glorify communist totalitarianism and suggest that the communist system is superior.

-One of the biggest issues affecting the environment is pollution, including that of the air and water.
-The CCP’s economic model consumes energy at a prodigious rate, making China the world’s biggest polluter, with the worst big-city air pollution and severe water pollution.
-The majority of rivers in China are no longer safe to drink.
-Dust storms from China blow across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.
+One of the biggest issues affecting the environment is pollution.
+Despite erasing hundreds of millions of people from China’s future generations, the CCP’s growth-intensive economic model consumes energy at a prodigious rate, making the People’s Republic of China the world’s biggest polluter, with the worst big-city air pollution and severe water pollution.
+Water from the vast majority of rivers in mainland China is no longer safe to drink; contaminated air from China blows across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.

-Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many environmentalists praise the CCP, even viewing it as the hope for environmental protection.
-The Communist Party USA news website, People’s World, has reported extensively on environmental news.
+Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many praise the CCP and even view it as the hope for environmental protection.
+The Communist Party USA news website People’s World has reported extensively on environmental news.
 The main theme of its reports is the claim that the Trump administration’s environmental policies will destroy the country and even the world, while the CCP is the force for its salvation.

-Former president of the Czech Republic Václav Klaus, an economist, wrote in the book Blue Planet in Green Shackles: What Is Endangered: Climate or Freedom?: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
+Klaus wrote in his book: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
 It intends to change humankind, human behavior, the structure of society, the system of values — simply everything!”